 Figure 9.3.2.2-1: Discover spatial map procedure

 1) The requestor (e.g.,VAL server or SEAL SM client) sends a request message to the SEAL SM server to discover spatial map(s).
 The request includes requestor ID, security credentials, three-dimensional area of interest or localization information to discover spatial maps in the area, optional discovery filters, i.e., a set of characteristics (e.g., a list of specific spatial map layers) to search the matching spatial maps when multiple spatial maps are allowed in the area of interest.
+The request may include a required media format for the discovered spatial map(s).

 NOTE 1: How the requestor identifies the three-dimensional area of interest is implementation specific.